AbhishekSriv6387/Flam_Cam/README.md

 ## License

-Proprietary License © Akshat Trivedi – see `LICENSE`.
+Proprietary License © Abhishek Srivastava – see `LICENSE`.
 Unauthorized copying, redistribution, or derivative works are prohibited.

 ## Ownership & Attribution

-This work is owned by Akshat Trivedi.
-Any use or reference must attribute the work to "Akshat Trivedi".
+This work is owned by Abhishek Srivastava.
+Any use or reference must attribute the work to "Abhishek Srivastava".
 See `NOTICE` for details.